What is Xaj Pani?

 Xaj Pani is Rice Beer made of fermented rice and a mix of rare species of herbs.
 However, the process and ingredients to make it differ from household to household.

 Xaj is known to be the drink of the Ahoms and plays an important role in their socio-cultural lives.
 But nowadays Xaj is not distinctive of the Ahoms people only.
-People from other ethnicity and community also relish and even prepare this at their homes irrespective of it being an Ahom dish.
+People from other ethnicities and communities also relish and even prepare this at their homes irrespective of it being an Ahom dish.
 Xaj has become more like the “Drink of Assam”.

 Source – assamtribune.com